Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Answer: The risks associated with teen alcohol consumption include impaired judgement, an increased risk of injury, and long-term health risks.
 Alcohol impairs judgement, which can lead to risky behaviors such as unprotected sex, violence, and driving while under the influence.
 Teens who drink alcohol are also at a greater risk of injury due to their underdeveloped coordination and reflexes.
 Long-term health risks associated with alcohol consumption include liver disease, cancer, and brain damage.

-Read More: What Drug Causes Pinpoint Pupils?
+Read More: What Drug is in an Epidural?

 3. What can parents do to help prevent their teens from using alcohol?